-Table 3-2 lists the options and descriptions for the information fields that appear on the main System Setup program screen.
+Table 3-2 through Table 3-9 lists the options and descriptions for each group of information fields that appear on the main System Setup program screen.

 NOTE: The System Setup program defaults are listed under their respective options, where applicable.